-Through our statewide Route Operations, OBRC collects containers from more than 2,000 retail stores in Oregon and picks up Green and Blue Bags daily from over 60 bag drop locations.
-With a team of 68 employees and a fleet of more than 60 trucks and 250 trailers, OBRC’s Route Operations division is a large enterprise providing efficient, reliable services for our retail partners and BottleDrop account holders across Oregon.
+Through our statewide Route Operations, OBRC collects containers from more than 2,000 retail stores in Oregon and picks up Green and Blue Bags daily from 70 bag drop locations.
+With a team of 71 employees and a fleet of more than 60 trucks and 250 trailers, OBRC’s Route Operations division is a large enterprise providing efficient, reliable services for our retail partners and BottleDrop account holders across Oregon.

 Geographically dispersed processing facilities

 The 2 billion beverage containers returned through OBRC each year must be counted, sorted and compacted before they are sent along for Grade-A, domestic recycling.
-This requires processing facilities that are located in key geographic areas across the state, able to manage heavy volumes and ensure high-quality outcomes through efficient and accurate mechanized material sortation.
-OBRC’s major processing facilities are located in Clackamas, Eugene, Pendleton, Redmond and White City, with another processing hub under construction in Coos Bay.
+This requires processing facilities that are located in key geographic areas across the state, able to manage heavy volumes and ensure high-quality outcomes through efficient and accurate mechanized material sortation, which is depicted in Journey of a Green Bag.
+OBRC’s major processing facilities are located in Clackamas, Eugene, North Bend/Coos Bay, Pendleton, Redmond and White City.

 The BottleDrop network